7 Step Guide To Fix Sleep Schedule and Reset Circadian Rhythm

 6) Don’t Take Any Naps Once You Wake Up

-Generally it’s a good idea to take a 15-20 minutes power nap around noon.
-However, initially when you are trying to make a habit of sleeping early, I would recommend that you DON’T, because in the first few days of trying to fix your sleep cycle there’s a good chance that you’ll over-sleep and those 20 minutes might turn into 3 hours
+Generally, it’s a good idea to take a 15-20-minute power nap around noon.
+However, initially, when you are trying to make a habit of sleeping early, I would recommend that you DON’T, because in the first few days of trying to fix your sleep cycle, there’s a good chance that you’ll over-sleep and those 20 minutes might turn into 3 hours

 7) Don’t Skip Weekends